tamberg/fhnw-iot-project-example/README.md

 #### Use case
 > Use-case of your project.

-This project is a temperature and humidity monitoring system with configurable alarms.
+This project is a temperature and humidity monitoring system with a configurable alert.

 * Measure temperature and humidity
 * Display (historic) measurements